aftialabs/morf-docs/guides/termsandconditions.md

 - The ability to have three (3) Production Forms at any one time.
 - One Thousand (1,000) total Form Submissions in total.

-  And restricts  the Customer from embedding the Production Form in a website or displaying the form without Morf branding.

 ### Morf Tier 1 (Standard) which includes:
 - The ability to create an unlimited of Draft Forms
 - The ability to have ten (10) Production Forms at any one time.
-- Twelve Thousand (12,000) total Form Submissions per year And restricts  the Customer from embedding the Production Form in a website.
+- Twelve Thousand (12,000) total Form Submissions per year

 ### Morf Tier 2 (Premium) which includes:
 - The ability to create an unlimited of Draft Forms